A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 One of the most famous marzipan is marzipan de Toledo, a Christmas dessert from the Toledo region in Spain.

-It is made from almond, sugar, flour, eggs, and water and in different shapes.
+It is made from almonds, sugar, flour, eggs, and water and in different shapes.

 Just like the almond cookies, marzipan is also a very popular homemade dessert.